vicision/vicision.github.io/_posts/2017-01-24-nyc_today_my_first_cli_gem.markdown

 (Thanks to Learn instructor Luke Ghenco and [this mob programming session](https://www.youtube.com/watch?v=2CahNsC5xCs) for showing me this process, by the way!
 A good explanation of the `send` method can be found [here](https://teamtreehouse.com/community/what-does-the-ruby-send-method-do).)

 So, now that I have all these event instances, what next?
 We need some way to interact with them.
-In thinking about how I'd want to do that, I realized that just having hundreds of random events listed to read through was not an ideal situation, even thought that's basically how they were listed on the event site.
+In thinking about how I'd want to do that, I realized that just having hundreds of random events listed to read through was not an ideal situation, even though that's basically how they were listed on the event site.
 Their sorting criteria apparently is based on popularity or upvotes, but I didn't want to incorporate that into my app.
 I thought that grouping the events by category and then listing them by time made more logical sense.

 ![Menu](http://i.imgur.com/NuUXbtf.png)